qiboteam/qibo/examples/AAVQE condensed matter/README.md

 <img src="Lambda10_Ising.png" width="510px">

 If you do not get those results, do not despair.
-Sometimes, fine-tuning of the arguments, i.e., maxsteps and T_max, is required, especially for a large number of qubits.
+Sometimes, fine-tuning of the arguments, i.e., maxsteps, T_max or the optimizer itself, is required, especially for a large number of qubits.
 Now we can repeat the same analysis as we decrease λ towards the phase transition, i.e. at λ=1.

 <img src="Lambdas_Ising.png" width="510px">